Menu

-Aggressive Advocacy for DUI Arrests in Washington State
+Aggressive Advocacy for Drunk Driving Arrest in Washington State

 The arrest is usually based upon the officer’s observations of the driver’s operation of their vehicle, the results of field sobriety tests, a portable breath test, and any statements made by the driver.
 The officer’s general observations of the driver’s demeanor during a field sobriety test including speech, balance, and odor of alcohol are also factored into determining whether probable cause existed.